Download the PDF of the Sew Valley process.

 Small Batch Production [More than 10 and under 100 units per style]

-Our facility is set up to aid a D/E* looking for small batch production.
+[Our MOQ is 10 units per style and under 100 units per style] Our facility is set up to aid a D/E looking for small batch production.
 We do not make one-off custom pieces for personal use.
 However, we can connect you with a contract sewer who may be able to.